dignifiedquire/cpuprofiler/README.md

 You can find additional documentation about heap profiling [here](https://gperftools.github.io/gperftools/heapprofile.html).

+For a reproducible example of the heap profiler used on the [`rust-fil-proofs`](https://github.com/filecoin-project/rust-fil-proofs) repository see the [`rust-fil-proofs-profile`](https://hub.docker.com/r/schomatis/rust-fil-proofs-profile) Docker image.

 ### Analyzing the profile

 To analyze the profile use Google's [pprof](https://github.com/google/pprof) tool.